According to the Sex Work Act 1994 (Vic) (‘SW Act‘):

 A person to whom a banning notice applies must not enter, or attempt to enter, the declared area.
 The penalty for this conduct is up to 20 pu.

 - reasonable belief about the facts of the banning notice;

 - if the circumstances of the offence were beyond the accused’s control; or

 - at the time of the contravention the person lived or worked in the declared area.

 If a police officer is not in uniform, they must produce proof of their identity before issuing a banning notice or directing a person subject to a banning notice to leave the declared area.
-If a person does not comply with the A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation., a police officer can use reasonable force to remove the person from the declared area.
+If a person does not comply with the direction, a police officer can use reasonable force to remove the person from the declared area.

 Infringement notices can be issued for breaches of a banning notice.
 More information can be found in section 21J of the SW Act.